 Some users find cold approaches without an introduction incredibly rude and they’ll simply dismiss your request immediately.
 Sending the standard “I like to add you to my professional network” line will not do – make an effort!

 2. Your profile picture sucks

 Be honest with yourself.
 Do you look like someone who (a) is approachable and (b) means business?
 Are you even recognisable from your picture?
-If any of these answers is ‘no’, sort out your picture.
-I’m amazed at how many people still do not have professional head shots on their LinkedIn profiles – it makes so much of a difference.
+If any of these answers are ‘no’, sort out your picture.
+I’m amazed at how many people still do not have professional headshots on their LinkedIn profiles – it makes so much of a difference.

 It’s not just your picture that needs optimising either.
 The old adage “first impressions count” is certainly applicable to LinkedIn so ensure each element of your profile is up to scratch.
 Check out our top LinkedIn profile tips here for more help.

 3. You’re leaving them to do the work

 Make sure it is clear from your profile who you are, what you do and what business you have or work in.
 Don’t leave it to the imagination of the person you’re linking in with.
 This is an instant turn off and if someone is busy or trying to make their way through 100 requests, they won’t spend the time working out who you are, let alone why they might want to link in with you.

 A combination of a strong ‘professional headline‘ and a succinct, to the point, message about why you’re requesting to link in should do the trick.